Bernstein Shur Monthly – December 2017

 In light of recent events, the following three steps are proactive measures that an employer can take immediately to provide the safest environment possible for its employees:

 - First, an employer should ensure that it has an up-to-date anti-harassment policy.
-In Maine, an employer, regardless of size, is required to have such a policy (and to display the Maine Human Rights Commission Anti-Discrimination Poster in the workplace).
+In ME, an employer, regardless of size, is required to have such a policy (and to display the ME Human Rights Commission Anti-Discrimination Poster in the workplace).
 The anti-harassment policy should not be limited to sexual harassment.
 Rather, it should prohibit harassment against any protected class.
 Additionally, the policy should reflect current reporting procedures.
 For example, the policy should not tell employees to file a complaint with the Director of Human Resources, if such a position is vacant or the title has changed.
 The policy should also clearly identify what constitutes a “complaint” of harassment.

 - Second, ensure that your employees have access to the policy.
 Your employees should not have to contact Human Resources for this information.
 Instead, it should be included in the company’s Employee Handbook, which should be provided to employees upon employment.
 You should also ensure that the policy is placed in an area that the employees have access to, such as a breakroom or an “employee only” section of the company website.

 - Third, provide your employees with anti-harassment training.
 Unfortunately, employers often schedule such training every few years, even though the laws have changed and/or there have been several new hires.
 In this situation, there may be a handful of employees who have never participated in the company’s anti-harassment training.
 As a result, holding anti-harassment training sessions annually should be a priority.
-In fact, Maine law requires all employers with fifteen or more employees to conduct an annual training.
+In fact, ME law requires all employers with fifteen or more employees to conduct an annual training.
 Not only does annual training provide employees with consistent education about appropriate behavior in the workplace, relying upon the latest updates to the law, but also it creates an open dialogue between employees and Human Resources.
 In the end, this is one of the most crucial components of a safe work environment.

 The #MeToo movement reflects the unfortunate reality that more must be done to protect the dignity and rights of all employees.
 We encourage all employers to provide a safe environment for each and every employee.
 To do so, please review your anti-harassment policy to ensure it is current, share it with your employees, and schedule an anti-harassment training if you have not done so within the past year.